Skatteetaten/mva-meldingen/docs/english/api/index.md

     </valideringsresultat>
 ```

-## VAT return filing Process
+## VAT return submission Process

-Filing of VAT returns are done with the Skatteetaten
+Submission of VAT returns are done with the Skatteetaten
 Altinn3 App Instance API.
 The Instance API is a generic Altinn Api and its detailed description can be found here <a href="https://docs.altinn.studio/teknologi/altinnstudio/altinn-api/app-api/instances/" target="_blank">Instance API</a>.
 In-depth knowledge of this API is not required as this documentation
-covers the needed sequence for filing VAT returns.
+covers the needed sequence for submitting VAT returns.

 It is recommended to use the <a href="https://skd.apps.tt02.altinn.no/skd/mva-melding-innsending-etm2/swagger/index.html" target="_blank">swagger documentation</a> along with this API description.

-In addition, there are running examples of VAT return filing that use Jupyter Notebook and Python here: <a href="https://skatteetaten.github.io/mva-meldingen/english/test/" target="_blank">Test</a>
+In addition, there are running examples of VAT return submission that use Jupyter Notebook and Python here: <a href="https://skatteetaten.github.io/mva-meldingen/english/test/" target="_blank">Test</a>

 The filing process is performed with a sequence of calls to the Instance API and is described in detail below the sequence diagram and it is as follows: